Yoga Asana for Spinal Cord, Keep the Spine Healthy with Yoga

 Yoga for a healthy spine

 Since ancient times yogis have spoken about strengthening the nervous system by physically exercising the body.
 They had always believed that the increased use of a group of muscles in different combinations, especially in relation to the internal organs, leads to an increase in the size and the efficiency of the controlling nerve cells in the spinal cord and the brain.
 The yoga exercises for an erect spine are in fact effort cum endurance exercises that bring about the maximum contractibility of the muscular system of the spine raising its tone and overall efficiency.
 The efficiency so achieved by regularly performing the yoga asanas for a strong and flexible spinal cord is copied to the functioning of the organs on which the nerves which branch from the spinal cord end upon.

 Thus by strengthening the spinal muscles, spine acts as the brain for the involuntary functions of the body, all the involuntary organ functions can be stimulated at will.
-The main aim of Yoga for spinal cord is to lengthen, create space between the adjoining vertebrae, the spinal column which slips into compression due to gravity tirelessly working on it all the time, the second purpose of the yoga for spinal cord is to strengthen the musculature which supports the vertebral column against the force of gravity and during the course of different body movements.
+The main aim of Yoga asana for spinal cord is to lengthen, create space between the adjoining vertebrae, the spinal column which slips into compression due to gravity tirelessly working on it all the time, the second purpose of the yoga asana for spinal cord is to strengthen the musculature which supports the vertebral column against the force of gravity and during the course of different body movements.
 Health of spine plays a significant role in Kundilini yoga.